 There are several streamlining services available in the Netherlands.
 The most popular ones for expats include:

-Disney+ – the latest addition to the international streaming market offers a whole host of movies and TV shows from Disney’s back-catalog.
-This includes The Simpsons and Star Wars.
-Global availability is currently limited to certain countries, and fortunately, the Netherlands is one of them!
+- Disney+ – the latest addition to the international streaming market offers a whole host of movies and TV shows from Disney’s back catalog.
+This includes The Simpsons and Star Wars and much, much more.

 Radio stations in the Netherlands